Organic Veggie Planting with Rabbit Farming for Sustainability

 Rabbit Urine

-Place an iron sheet below (slanting) the rabbit hutches with gutters leading to plastic buckets.
-A metallic wire mesh prevents contamination of mixing urine and fecal matter.
-This mesh helps to keep the hutch clean, dry, and free from wetness.
+To collect rabbit urine, place an iron sheet below (slanting) the rabbit with gutters leading to plastic buckets.
+Use a metallic wire mesh to prevent urine and fecal matter from mixing.
+This mesh helps to keep the rabbit clean and dry.

 Role of Rabbit Farming in Kenya

-In Kenya, cuniculture is a low-input activity recognized as a tool to promote food security and alleviate poverty among smallholder farmers.
-It’s a sustainable food system.
-Agriculture diversification and intensification of livestock integration become critical.
+In Kenya, cuniculture is a simple activity recognized as a tool to promote food security and alleviate poverty among farmers.

 How to Feed Rabbits

-Rabbits can be fed using both exotic and indigenous vegetables, sweet potato vines, kitchen waste peelings, and some other weeds.
-Vegetables can be chopped or given directly.
-Note: Always sun-dry vegetables and peelings for some hours before feeding the rabbits.
+Note: Always sun-dry vegetables and peelings before feeding them to the rabbits.
 This reduces bloating and other digestive problems.
-Secondly, you can buy rabbit pellets from authorized dealers.
+Also, you can buy rabbit pellets online.

 Rabbit Diseases and Management